 Send in the Murlocs is essentially a race to get as many Murlocs on the board as possible and then smash your opponent in the face.

 There’s nothing too crucial about the mulligan.
 You want to be sure you have a one-mana Murloc to put down on the first turn so you can start off with a good tempo, but because many Murlocs are low cost, this shouldn’t be hard.
 If you manage to get any kind of AOE or board clear, hang on to it — there aren’t many of them available in this Brawl, but they can turn the tide of the game by helping you control the board.
-Personally, I had good luck playing Priest, which has some good board clears, and Mage is another good option.

 Focus on playing cards on curve and keeping board control.
 Playing Murlocs as quickly as possible also helps you finish Unite the Murlocs, so you can put Megafin down.
 While Megafin isn’t always a game-ender — it’s inevitably your opponent’s highest priority target when it goes on the board — an 8/8 minion is a big threat that your opponent has to respond to.
 So keep playing those Murlocs and try to beat your opponent to quest completion.

 If you lose control of the board, you’ll probably lose the match, so keep the pressure on.
 There’s plenty of RNG involved here, and bad hands can sometimes make winning impossible — but following an aggressive strategy is the way to win.